carlynorama/2023January-30DaysNatureOfCode/docs/28-genetic-algorithms/03-novelty-score/notes.md

 This sketch builds on previous sketch but tries to add a boost for members or the population that are distant from the average.

-It appears to be most helpful as written in the early states if the population stages is small.
+It appears to be most helpful as written in the early states if the population stages is small?
+Not sure if it helps or hurts otherwise.
+Probably makes shortest generation higher but may prevent wheel spinning in a local maxima?
+Ran some tests but probably not at high enough n to really tell.